Mount Etna Summit Tour Review: Best Experience in Sicily

 The volcanic rock:

-Barbagallo craters are still active, therefore I told you how it’s prohibited to go without the alpine guides.
-Again, you can see the smoke ring in the first photo. 🌋
+Barbagallo craters are still active, which is why it’s prohibited to go without the alpine guides.
+You can see the smoke ring in the first photo, which is usually the first sign that Etna might erupt.

-It’s like snowboarding, but on volcanic rock!
+It’s like snowboarding, but on volcanic rock.
 I ended up with so many little rocks inside my boots, I couldn’t wait to get rid of them!
-It might not look like that on the video, but you go really fast!
-I had to hold Slaven (my husband) all the time because I’m too clumsy and I knew I may as well break my leg (I didn’t). 😅
+Also, you go very fast, so be careful.
+I had to hold onto my husband as I’m usually the clumsy one.

 Belvedere Valle del Bove